lamberta/devkit-doc/native/ios-stages.md

 Build your game to an IPA file that can be distributed using [TestFlight](http://testflightapp.com) if you so choose.
 Testers signed up with TestFlight can use your app all over the world on their mobile Apple devices.

+For a guide on how to use TestFlight with the Game Closure SDK, click [here](./ios-testflight.html).

 ### 5. Deployment

 The same IPA file use for group testing will be uploaded to the Apple Store for release.
-Please see our [iOS build guide](./ios-build.html) on how to create a .IPA file for release (or for testing).
+Please see our [iOS build guide](./ios-build.html) on how to create an .IPA file for release (or for testing).